Kang Youwei: Biography

-The Xinhai Revolution led to the abdication of the Qing dynasty and the establishment of a Republic under Sun Yat-sen in 1912.
+The Xinhai Revolution led to the abdication of the Qing dynasty and the establishment of a republic under Sun Yat-sen in 1912.
+Kang opposed the creation of a republic.

-Some advocated that a Han be installed as Emperor, either the descendant of Confucius, who was the Duke Yansheng, which Kang briefly endorsed before dropping the idea and returning to the idea of a Qing monarch, or the Ming dynasty Imperial family descendant, the Marquis of Extended Grace.
+Some advocated that a Han be installed as Emperor: either the current Duke Yansheng (the recognized descendant of Confucius) – which Kang briefly endorsed before dropping the idea and returning to the idea of a Qing monarch; or the Marquis of Extended Grace (the recognized Ming dynasty descendant).

 Kang remained an advocate of constitutional monarchy and launched a failed coup d'état in 1917.
 General Zhang Xun and his queue-wearing soldiers occupied Beijing, declaring a restoration of Emperor Puyi on July 1.

 The incident was a major miscalculation.
 The nation was highly anti-monarchist.
 Kang became suspicious of Zhang's insincere constitutionalism and feared he was merely using the restoration to become the power behind the throne.
 He abandoned his mission and fled to the American legation.
 On July 12, Duan Qirui easily occupied the city.

 Kang's reputation serves as an important barometer for the political attitudes of his time.
 In the span of less than twenty years, he went from being regarded as an iconoclastic radical to an anachronistic pariah.